 - No pretreatment required.
 Unlike DTG, you skip the pretreatment step entirely.

 - Works across a wide range of fabrics.
-Cotton, polyester, nylon, tri-blends, fleece, DTF adhesive bonds to most substrates, with settings adjusted by fabric type.
+DTF adhesive bonds to most substrates, including cotton, polyester, nylon, tri-blends, and fleece, with settings adjusted by fabric type.

 - Gang sheets maximize efficiency.
 You can print multiple designs on a single film, reducing waste and cost per transfer.